hemerajs/hemera/packages/hemera-store/README.md

 [![npm](https://img.shields.io/npm/v/hemera-store.svg?maxAge=3600)](https://www.npmjs.com/package/hemera-store)

 Simple API to be interoperable with most database interfaces.
+The store has to implement the methods but it doesn't have to comply with same fixed parameters.
+The interface is controlled by the unified pattern.

 # Interface